-When Pastor Jim Custer was called to minister at the Grace Brethren Church of Columbus in 1968, the vision and burden for a dynamic, academically excellent, committed-to-the-Scriptures, Christian school to minister to the needs of the Church and Central Ohio was already in his heart.
+When Pastor Jim Custer was called to minister at the Grace Brethren Church of Columbus in 1968, the vision and burden for a dynamic, academically excellent, committed-to-the-Scriptures, Christian school to minister to the needs of the Church and central Ohio was already in his heart.
 As that vision was shared and supported through prayer, God began to raise up qualified people to make it happen.
 He put together a group of godly men who prayed and researched for over a year on how to begin and structure the kind of school desire.
 These men included: Stanley L. Fox, Earl Tarr, Harold Troutner, Charles Weed, Pastor John Willett, Stan Fox, Dick Coldren, Neil Crabbe, Jim Thorson, Bill Price, Ivor Young, Bob Daniel, Craig Wright, and Phil Markwood.
-Educators, businessmen, real estate developers, lawyers, architect, these men understood this ministry we call WCS required deep commitment and sacrifice.
+Educators, businessmen, real estate developers, lawyers, architect, these men understood this ministry we call WC required deep commitment and sacrifice.

 Driven by a passion to follow God’s Word in helping parents train their children, the leaders of the Grace Brethren Church of Columbus founded Worthington Christian Schools in 1973.
-The commitment was so heartfelt, in fact, that a group of families personally signed documents to bear the financial to secure a mortgage to build WCS.
+The commitment was so heartfelt, in fact, that a group of families personally signed documents to bear the financial to secure a mortgage to build WC.